yeecode/DynamicDataSource/README.md

 - Strong Compatibility : When adding a data source, the data source information can come from various methods such as configuration files, web, and database.
 - Low Coupling : The operation of switching data sources can be triggered by aspects, logic, and annotations, etc., which can be freely implemented by developers.

-There are three commonly used methods in DynamicDataSource:
+There are commonly used methods in DynamicDataSource:

-- `boolean addDataSource(DataSourceInfo dataSourceInfo)`：Adding a data source
+- `boolean addDataSource(DataSourceInfo dataSourceInfo, Boolean overwrite)`：Add a data source, overwrite is used to determine whether to overwrite if a data source with the same name already exists
-- `void delDataSource(String dataSourceName)`：Delete a data source
+- `boolean addAndSwitchDataSource(DataSourceInfo dataSourceInfo, Boolean overwrite)`：Add a data source and switch to the data source.
+Overwrite is used to determine whether to overwrite if a data source with the same name already exists
 - `boolean switchDataSource(String dataSourceName)`：Switch to the data source with the specified name
+- `boolean delDataSource(String dataSourceName)`：Delete a data source
+- `DataSource getDefaultDataSource()`：Get the default data source

+The above methods are multi-thread safe.
 You can call the above methods in aspects, operation logic, and annotations to complete the dynamic addition, deletion, and switching of data sources.

 # 2 Get Started